syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Bookmark-navigation.md

 {% highlight c# %}

-//Loads the PDF document in PdfLoadedDocument PdfLoadedDocument ldoc = new PdfLoadedDocument(documentStream);
+//Loads the PDF document in PdfLoadedDocument PdfLoadedDocument loadedDocument = new PdfLoadedDocument(documentStream);

-//Retrieves the bookmark collection from the loaded PDF document PdfBookmarkBase bookmark = ldoc.Bookmarks;
+//Retrieves the bookmark collection from the loaded PDF document PdfBookmarkBase bookmark = loadedDocument.Bookmarks;

 //Navigate to the specified bookmark destination offset pdfViewerControl.GoToBookmark(bookmark[0]);